After search, use << and >> links at top of page to view other pages.

 Loop Settling Time

 When tuning a loop for the shortest possible settling time, one finds that there is a minimum limit on settling time.
-If you tune the controller any tighter, the loop will begin oscillating.
-The minimum settling time depends mostly on the amount of dead time in a control loop, and will be between two and four times the length of the dead time.
-The ratio of time constant to dead time determines where the minimum settling time falls between two and four times the process dead time.
+If you tune the controller any tighter, the loop will begin oscillating, thereby increasing the settling time.
+The minimum settling time depends mostly on the deadtime in a control loop, and will be between two and four times the length of the deadtime.
+The ratio of time constant to deadtime determines where the minimum settling time falls between two and four times the process deadtime.

 Stay tuned!